- About us

 Leicestershire Fire and Rescue Service provides an emergency response service to safeguard almost one million people every day, across Leicester, Leicestershire and Rutland.

-The service has 20 strategically located fire & rescue stations within Leicester, Leicestershire and Rutland.
-Each one is equipped and crewed to enable effective provision of not only emergency services in times of greatest need but also to undertake a great deal of prevention and education within the community.
-Fire & rescue stations also forge links with other organisations and associations to target vulnerable members of the community in relation to reducing domestic fires and their devastating consequences.
+The service has 20 fire & rescue stations within Leicester, Leicestershire and Rutland.
+Each one is equipped and crewed to enable effective provision of emergency services in times of need, and to undertake prevention and education within the community.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.